-BORRO OWER'S INFORMAT TION
+BORRO OWER'S INFORMATION

-ORGANIZ ATION NAME: # PEOPLE SERVED
+ORGANIZ ATION NAME:# PEOPLE SERVED

 BORROW ER NAME:

 ADDRESS S:

 CITY: STATE: ZIPCODE:

 EMAIL: PHONE NUMBER:

-CLASS NPS ENVIROSCAPE (allow dates needed ws learners to understand APE (allows learners to ex red to confirm availability) nonpoint source pollution and runoff in a community serverience wetlands in action) ENVIROSCAPE (learners experience a River to River treatment systems specify:
+NPS ENVIROSCAPE (allows learners to understand nonpoint source pollution and runoff in a community set DATES NEEDED WETLANDS ENVIROSCAPE (allows learners to experience wetlands in action) DATES NEEDED DRINKING WATER/WASTEWATER TREATMENT ENVIROSCAPE (learners experience a River to River treatment system DATES NEEDED OTHER (ie WET Activity Kits) Please specify: DATES NEEDED

 1. 2.
-3. 4. returning them to the Projectiems must be returned on ct WET office.
-Other arrang or before the agreed upon nd carefully follow the instru damaged items.
-(Values ra ers are responsible for picking them up from and gements might be possible with notice. date so there is no delay for the next request. uctions included with each item.
-The borrower is ange from \$1000-\$5000)
+3. In obtaining items from Georgia Project WET, borrowers are responsible for picking them up from and returning them to the Project WET office.
+Other arrangements might be possible with notice.
+Items must be returned on or before the agreed upon date so there is no delay for the next request.
+Borrower agrees to read and carefully follow the instructions included with each item.
+The borrower is responsible for any lost or damaged items.
+(Values range from \$1000-\$5000) Items must be returned clean and in working order.